Feedback

 Mechanism — How does video merging actually work?

 People assume merging videos is like taping two film reels together.
 It's not.
+If you want to combine video clips into one file, you have to load clips, calculate duration, render frames, and record the final stream.
 Here's what happens step by step when you upload clips and click the merge button:

 • 1.
-Loading clips into memory — Whenever a user uploads a video, the uploaded file is read using the browser's file API.
-As user can upload or use multiple videos to merge, tool creates temporary URL for each clip so it can be played back without uploading anyhwere.
+Loading clips into memory — Whenever a user uploads a video to, the uploaded file is read using the browser's file API.
+As user can upload or use multiple videos to merge, tool creates temporary URL for each clip so it can be played back without uploading anywhere.
 All clips will stay in your browser's memory during process.

 • 2.
 Calculating total duration — To merge multiple videos into a single clip.
 Tool calculates each clip duration and then calculate the total duration of the finalized video.
 This also helps tool with progress tracking during merging process.